Gloc-9 salutes health workers: ‘Mabuhay po kayong lahat!’

 Filipino rap idol Gloc-9 (real name: Aristotle Pollisco) lauded health workers for their hard work and dedication in the fight against the COVID-19 pandemic.

-The rapper, who is also a registered nurse, thanked the frontliners for their sacrifice through a heartfelt message he posted on Instagram yesterday, Aug.
+The rapper, who is also a nursing graduate, thanked the frontliners for their sacrifice through a heartfelt message he posted on Instagram yesterday, Aug.
 3.

 “Nakita ko mismo ang hirap at dedikasyon ng mga kababayan nating mga healthcare workers.
 Kaya naman pinag aagawan sila sa buong mundo at itinuturing na isa sa pinakamahuhusay sa larangang ito,” Gloc-9 said.